12.30.2009

 Tweet this!

-Cool People Care.
+Another resource to check out to find a plethora of green information is from Cool People Care.
 You can sign up for the "5 minutes of caring" e-mail, and each day you'll receive a topic and links to research to make the world a better place.

 HandsIn is another Web site I frequent.
 It's mission is to improve the world by mobilizing the unique energy and creative passion of 20-somethings.
 Their vision?
 A world community that meets the expectations of those who dare to dream of more.
 It's about volunteering.
 Making small changes and banding together to realize big results.